eggboy/aca-java-ai-workshop/01-workshop-environment-setup/README.md

 Deploying services (azd deploy)

-SUCCESS: Your up workflow to provision and deploy to Azure completed in 8 minutes 3 seconds.
+SUCCESS: Your up workflow to pro vision and deploy to Azure completed in 8 minutes 3 seconds.
 ```

 `azd up` will return the name of resources created in your Azure subscription.
 Please go